PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 PostHog and FullStory are both powerful tools for understanding user behavior and improving your digital product, but there are several important differences between them.
 Want to cut to the chase?
 Here’s the short answer.

 - **PostHog** is an all-in-one product improvement platform built primarily for engineers and technical users.
 It offers a wide range of features to help teams build better products, including analytics, feature flags, session replays, and more.
-It’s also entirely open-source.

 - **FullStory** is primarily a session replay tool focused on helping product managers and UX specialists to understand more about how their users interact with product UI.